-ACTION FIGHT TOT 2021/22 to Tarantos issues raiseur T4 Target Significant Governance Issues Action Owner Implementation Date MANAGING RISKS AND PERFORMANCE It was expected that the development of the Risk and Resource Model, which would consider options of how resources Officer 31st March 2022 THROUGH ROBUST INTERNAL CONTROL AND can best match the risks aligned to current budget provision, the purpose of which is to produce a flexible and Officer STRONG PUBLIC FINANCIAL MANAGEMENT affordable 4-year Risk and Resource Model that best fits our resources to risk would have been completed to inform the future Fire and Rescue Plan.
+Significant Governance Issues Action Owner Target Implementation Date Significant Governance Issues THROUGH ROBUST INTERNAL CONTROL AND STRONG PUBLIC FINANCIAL MANAGEMENT It was expected that the development of the Risk and Resource Model, which would consider options of how resources can best match the risks aligned to current budget provision, the purpose of which is to produce a flexible and affordable 4-year Risk and Resource Model that best fits our resources to risk would have been completed to inform Officer 31st March 2022 the future Fire and Rescue Plan.
 Given how significant this work is to the way that the vast majority of the services are delivered by the Fire Service then it is considered that this creates a significant governance issue for the organisation.
 It has a significant impact on many aspects of this governance principle and requires a significant level of focus during 2021/22 to ensure that it is delivered.

-Target Action Owner Implementation Date · · The PFCC and the Chief Fire Officer have committed to implementing the newly developed Core Code of Ethics with Chief Fire 31st March 2022 North Yorkshire.
-Officer AND RESPECTING THE RULE OF LAW ENSURING OPENNESS AND COMPREHENSIVE An enhanced level of consultation and engagement was expected to be undertaken in development of the Risk and Chief Fire 31st August 2022 STAKEHOLDER ENGAGEMENT Resource Model (RRM) which would consider options of how resources can best match the risks aligned to current Officer/ budget provision, the purpose of which is to produce a flexible and affordable 4-year Risk and Resource Model that OPFCC Chief best fits our resources to risk.
-This work was scheduled to complete in time for the revised PFCC elections so that they Executive could inform the future Fire and Rescue Plan however has not taken place given the delays to the RRM work.
-Completion of this work will be a key element in this are of governance.
-DEFINING OUTCOMES IN TERMS OF The outcomes of the Internal Audit work in relation to Procurement within the Service and the commentary from PFCC CFO 31st March 2022 SUSTAINABLE ECONOMIC, SOCIAL AND Internal Audit which stated 'Significant gaps, weaknesses or non-compliance were identified.
-Improvement is required ENVIRONMENTAL BENEFITS to the system of governance, risk management and control to effectively manage risks to the achievement of objectives in the area audited.
+Areas which require further/continued focus Action Owner Target Implementation Date The PFCC and the Chief Fire Officer have committed to implementing the newly developed Core Code of Ethics with North Yorkshire.
+Chief Fire Officer 31st March 2022 ENSURING OPENNESS AND COMPREHENSIVE STAKEHOLDER ENGAGEMENT Resource Model (RRM) which would consider options of how resources can best match the risks aligned to current budget provision, the purpose of which is to produce a flexible and affordable 4-year Risk and Resource Model that Chief Fire Officer/ OPFCC Chief Executive 31st August 2022 DEFINING OUTCOMES IN TERMS OF SUSTAINABLE ECONOMIC, SOCIAL AND ENVIRONMENTAL BENEFITS The outcomes of the Internal Audit work in relation to Procurement within the Service and the commentary from Internal Audit which stated 'Significant gaps, weaknesses or non-compliance were identified.
+Improvement is required to the system of governance, risk management and control to effectively manage risks to the achievement of objectives in the area audited.
 Our overall opinion of the controls within the system at the time of the audit was that they provided Limited Assurance'.
 There is clearly a need for significant focus during 2021/22 to address the issues and actions raised.
-DETERMINING THE INTERVENTIONS To develop the organisation and service further will require some significant development around both the Estate and Director of 31st March 2022 NECESSARY TO OPTIMISE THE ACHIEVEMENT Work Force development.
-The latter point was highlighted as part of the first HMICFRS inspection of North Yorkshire Assurance OF THE INTENDED OUTCOMES Fire and Rescue Service, where is concluded amongst other things that the Service requires improvement to how it and Director ensures fairness and promotes diversity. of Enable DEVELOPING THE ENTITY'S CAPACITY, There continues to be a real focus on the development of Leadership with the Fire and Rescue Service and over the last Chief Fire 31st March 2022 INCLUDING THE CAPABILITY OF ITS year including the development of a comprehensive Inclusive Leadership Programme, along with Equality, Diversity Officer and LEADERSHIP AND THE INDIVIDUALS WITHIN IT Deputy Chief · · · · · · · · · · · · · · · · · · · Fire Officer area that the Service 'requires improvement in how it manages performance and develops leaders' In addition to this, like many Fire and Rescue Authority's there is challenge for the Service to be more reflective of the diversity of the communities it serves.
+PFCC CFO 31st March 2022 DETERMINING THE INTERVENTIONS NECESSARY TO OPTIMISE THE ACHIEVEMENT OF THE INTENDED OUTCOMES To develop the organisation and service further will require some significant development around both the Estate and Work Force development.
+The latter point was highlighted as part of the first HMICFRS inspection of North Yorkshire Fire and Rescue Service, where is concluded amongst other things that the Service requires improvement to how it ensures fairness and promotes diversity.
+Director of Assurance and Director of Enable 31st March 2022 DEVELOPING THE ENTITY'S CAPACITY, INCLUDING THE CAPABILITY OF ITS LEADERSHIP AND THE INDIVIDUALS WITHIN IT There continues to be a real focus on the development of Leadership with the Fire and Rescue Service and over the last year including the development of a comprehensive Inclusive Leadership Programme, along with Equality, Diversity and Inclusion Training and the proposed implementation of a Coaching and Mentoring academy.
+This development must continue and these areas fully implemented to address an area that the HMICFRS inspection highlighted as an area that the Service 'requires improvement in how it manages performance and develops leaders' In addition to this, like many Fire and Rescue Authority's there is challenge for the Service to be more reflective of the diversity of the communities it serves.
+Chief Fire Officer and Deputy Chief Fire Officer 31st March 2022